Supporting people living alone with young onset dementia

 Findings show that people in this group often slip off the agenda and some services are set up so that a carer, relative or friend has to be involved.
 However, people can build up a network of support, and input to help them with this can make a difference.
 Emotional support and peer support are a central part of what is needed.
 Helping people to plan ahead reduces the fear of something being imposed in the future.

-As well as the research findings, you will hear from two people who are living with young onset dementia, Wayne and Michael, about their experiences of living alone, and what has been helpful to them.
-And Jane King, an experienced social worker from North Yorkshire Council, will share her practice and reflect on a guide that was co-designed as part of the research for people working with dementia who live alone.
+As well as the research findings, Damian Murphy, Co-Director of Innovations in Dementia interviewed two people who are living with young onset dementia and were involved in the research, Wayne and Michael, about their experiences of living alone, and what has been helpful to them.
+And Jane King, an experienced social worker from North Yorkshire Council, shared her practice and reflections on a guide that was co-designed as part of the research for people working with dementia who live alone.